Never sought ticket in three decades says Sumitra Mahajan

 There is speculation that Mahajan, who turns 76 on April 12, may also not be renominated.

 Advani (91) and Joshi (85) were not renominated from their Lok Sabha seats, Gandhinagar and Kanpur, respectively.
-Advani has been replaced with BJP chief Amit Shah.
+Advani has been replaced with BJP chief Amit Shah and Joshi with Rajendra Kumar Pachauri.